weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Because we have not provided vector embeddings, Weaviate uses the `vectorizer` specified in the class definition to create vector embeddings for us.

-### Specify `vector` embeddings
+### *Option 2*: Specify `vector`s

-Instead of using a `vectorizer`, you can also specify your own vectors to Weaviate.
+Alternatively, you can also specify your own vectors to Weaviate.
 Regardless of whether a `vectorizer` is set, if a vector is specified, Weaviate will use it to represent the object.

+In the below example, we load pre-computed vectors, and add them to Weaviate with each object.

 import CodeAutoschemaImportCustomVectors from '/_includes/code/quickstart.autoschema.import.custom.vectors.mdx'

 <CodeAutoschemaImportCustomVectors />

+If you are using a `vectorizer`, make sure that the vector comes from the same model as one specified in the `vectorizer`.
+In this case, they come from `sentence-transformers/all-MiniLM-L6-v2`.

 ## Putting it together